pr3sh/openshift/level_two/publishing_enterprise_container_imgs.md

 ###### **`Enterprise registries`:**
 - Registry servers that your organization manages.
 They are usually available only to the organization's employees and contractors.
 ###### **`OpenShift internal registries`**
 - A registry server managed internally by an OpenShift cluster to store container images.

-Create those images using OpenShift's build configurations and the S2I process or a Dockerfile, or import them from other registries.
-These kinds of registries are not mutually exclusive: a registry can be, at the same time, both public and private registry.
-Usually a public registry is also an external registry, because your organization can access it over the internet, without authentication, and your organization does not control it.
-The same registry could also be a private registry, if you organization has a plan with the registry provider that allows you to host private images and your organization also has control over who else can access those private images.
+> *These kinds of registries are not mutually exclusive: a registry can be, at the same time, both **public** and **private** registry.
+Usually a **public** registry is also an **external** registry, because your organization can access it over the internet, without authentication, and your organization does not control it.
+The same registry could also be a **private** registry, if you organization has a plan with the registry provider that allows you to host **private** images and your organization also has control over who else can access those private images.
-Quay.io works as both a public and a private registry for some users.
-The same developer can use some public container images from Quay.io, and also some container images from a vendor, that requires authentication.
+**`Quay.io`** works as both a public and a private registry for some users.
+The same developer can use some public container images from Quay.io, and also some container images from a vendor, that requires authentication.*